Early modern human: Body skeleton structure

-The body skeletons of even the earliest and most robustly built modern humans were less robust than those of Neanderthals (and from what little we know from Denisovans), having essentially modern proportions.
+The body skeletons of even the earliest and most robustly built modern humans were less robust than those of Neanderthals (and - from what little we know - from Denisovans), having essentially modern proportions.
 Particularly regarding the long bones of the limbs, the distal bones (the radius/ulna and tibia/fibula) are nearly the same size or slightly shorter than the proximal bones (the humerus and femur).
 In ancient people, particularly Neanderthals, the distal bones were shorter, usually thought to be an adaptation to cold climate.
 The same adaptation is found in some modern people living in the polar regions.

-Height ranges overlap between Neanderthals and AMH, with Neanderthal averages cited as 164 to 168 cm and 152 to 156 cm for males and females, respectively, which is largely identical to pre-industrial average heights for AMH.
+Height ranges overlap between Neanderthals and anatomically modern humans, with Neanderthal averages cited as 164 to 168 cm and 152 to 156 cm for males and females, respectively, which is largely identical to pre-industrial average heights for anatomically modern humans.
 Contemporary national averages range between 158 to 184 cm in males and 147 to 172 cm in females.
 Neanderthal ranges approximate the contemporary height distribution measured among Malay people, for one.